 The patent position of biotechnology and pharmaceutical companies generally is highly uncertain, involves complex legal and factual questions and has in recent years been the subject of much litigation.
 In addition, the laws of foreign countries may not protect our rights to the same extent as the laws of the United States.
 Certain inventions that are patentable in the United States may not be patentable in other countries and vice versa.
 Further, our ability to enforce our patent rights in foreign jurisdictions may not be as effective as in the United States.
 For example, some foreign countries, such as India and China, may not allow or enforce patents for methods of treating the human body.
 Publications of discoveries in the scientific literature often lag behind the actual discoveries, and patent applications in the United States and other jurisdictions are typically not published until 18 months after filing, or in some cases not at all.
-Therefore, we cannot know with certainty whether we or our licensors were the first to make the inventions claimed in our owned or licensed patents or pending patent applications, or that we or our licensors were the first to file for patent protection of such inventions.
-As a result, the issuance, scope, validity, enforceability and commercial value of our patent rights are highly uncertain.
+Therefore, we cannot know with certainty whether we or our licensors were the first to make the inventions claimed in our owned or licensed patents or pending patent applications, or that we or our patent rights are highly uncertain.
 Our pending and future patent applications may not result in patents being issued which protect our technology or products, in whole or in part, or which effectively prevent others from commercializing competitive technologies and products.
-Changes in either the patent laws or interpretation of the patent laws in the United States and other countries may diminish the value of our patents or narrow the scope of our patent protection, or eliminate our patent protection completely.
+Changes in either the patent laws or interpretation of the patent laws in the United States and other countries may diminish the value of our patents or narrow the scope of our patent protection, or eliminate our patent applications competiely.